Leonardo Pieraccioni

-Leonardo Pieraccioni (born 17 February 1965) is an Italian film director, actor, comedian and screenwriter.
+Leonardo Pieraccioni (born 17 February 1965) is an Italian film director, actor, comedian, screenwriter and cabaret performer.

 Born in Florence, he made his directorial debut with The Graduates (1995).
-In 1996 he directed his breakthrough film The Cyclone, which grossed 75 billion lire at the box office.
+In 1996 he directed his breakthrough film The Cyclone, which grossed 78 billion lire at the box office.

 In 1998, he starred with Harvey Keitel and David Bowie in the western comedy Gunslinger's Revenge, directed by Giovanni Veronesi.

 Also a writer of short stories, his books include Trent'anni, alta, mora (1998), Tre mucche in cucina (2002) and A un passo dal cielo (2003).

 Pieraccioni has starred with Suzie Kennedy, the impersonator of Marilyn Monroe, in Me and Marilyn.

+He plays a priest performing an exorcism in the music video for Lucio Corsi's song "Volevo essere un duro".